josiahH-cf/prompt-automation/CODEBASE_REFERENCE.md

 ## Prompt Templates

 Prompt JSON files live under `prompts/styles/<Style>/`.
 The repository bundles only `basic/01_basic.json` as a minimal example.
 Each template includes an integer `id`, a `title`, a `style`, a list of `template` lines, and optional `placeholders`.
 The application enforces unique IDs via `menus.ensure_unique_ids()`.

+### File / Reference Placeholder Pattern
+To attach (and optionally inject) an external file:
+1. Add `{ "name": "reference_file", "type": "file" }` (collects path; persisted per template)
+2. Add `{ "name": "reference_file_content" }` (triggers popup; auto-filled with contents)
+3. Include `{{reference_file_content}}` in `template` lines to inline the file contents, or omit to just view it.

+Skipping the file via the GUI "Skip" button persists a `skip` flag; future runs won't prompt unless you reset it.
+Management:
+* GUI: Options → Manage overrides (remove an entry to re-enable prompting)
+* CLI: `--list-overrides`, `--reset-one-override <TID> <NAME>`, `--reset-file-overrides`

+Overrides are stored locally in `~/.prompt-automation/placeholder-overrides.json` and synced to `prompts/styles/Settings/settings.json` so a curated default set can be versioned.
+No global skip flag remains—behavior is explicit and per-template.

 ## Hotkey System Architecture